validatedpatterns/utilities/acm_import/README.md

 # Playbook and role to automatically import clusters in ACM

-Just export `HUBCONFIG` pointing to the hub/acm cluster and `REGIONCONFIG` pointing to the regional cluster.
+Just export `HUBCONFIG` pointing to the hub/acm cluster and `SPOKECONFIG` pointing to the spoke cluster.

 Then run:
 `ansible-playbook ./post.yml`